2025-environmental-bioinformatics/Lab-Unix/README.md

 #### Removing things
 **On the command line... removal is permanent.**
 Removing with the command `rm` just as `cp` and `mv` can take a target file or a list of more than file.
 So, for example `rm paper-v1.txt` removes `paper-v1.txt`.
 If you run `ls` again you will note that it is gone.
 And it is *truly gone*.
-Short of having backed things up-- there is *no way* to get a `rm`-ed file back.
+Short of having backed things up, there is *no way* to get a `rm`-ed file back.
 A flag that I like to add (or have aliased) is `rm -i` for interactive.
 Let's try `rm -i` to remove `paper-v2.txt`.

 **The danger zone:** You can also use `rm` to remove directories and this is where you *really* need to be careful.
 Using the flag `rm -r` will recursively remove all files within a directory.
-We strongly suggest (especially if you are new the the command line) using the `-i` flag.
+We strongly suggest using the `-i` flag with `rm`, especially if you are new to the command line.
 Note: `rmdir` is another option for removing directories -- the default requires that the directory be empty.
 ```text
 ```